Kab1r/cloud_firestore_all/README.md

-# cloud_firestore_all
+# Cross-Platform Cloud Firestore Plugin

-A Firebase Firestore wrapper for Flutter that wraps [cloud_firestore](https://pub.dev/packages/cloud_firestore) and [firebase](https://pub.dev/packages/firebase) into a single API for use on both Flutter web and mobile
+A Firebase Firestore wrapper for Flutter that wraps [cloud_firestore](https://pub.dev/packages/cloud_firestore) and [firebase](https://pub.dev/packages/firebase) into a single API for use on both Flutter web and mobile.

 ## TODO

-- [ ] Add Documentation
+- [ ] Add Unit Testing
-- [ ] Test Web Compatibility
-- [ ] Test iOS Compatibility
-- [ ] Test Android Compatibility
+- [ ] Test Compatibility